smartcontractkit/documentation/TEMPLATE.md

   image:
     0: "insert image here"
 ---
 *This doc is meant to be used as a template for creating a tutorial doc.
-Users should emulate the structure of this document when creating their own templates.
+Contributors should emulate the structure of this document when creating new pages.
 The content of this doc comes from beginners-tutorial.md.*

 *Prerequisites should have its own block at the beginning of the tutorial.
-Make sure to tell the user what knowledge they should already have and where to go if they need previous reading.
-Make sure to direct them to other docs pages.*
+Tell the user what tools are required, what knowledge they should already have, and where to go if they need previous reading.
+Provide links to the other docs pages.*
 > 👍 Prerequisites
 >
 > This tutorial requires ....
 If you're unfamiliar with these concepts, follow ...